openshift/enhancements/enhancements/workload-partitioning/wide-availability-workload-partitioning.md

 > [Management Workload Partitioning](management-workload-partitioning.md)

 1. User sits down at their computer.
-1. **The user creates a `PerformanceProfile` resource with the desired `isolated` and `reserved` CPUSet with the `cpu.workloads.enablePinning` set to true.**
+2. **The user creates a `PerformanceProfile` resource with the desired `isolated` and `reserved` CPUSet with the `cpu.workloads[Infrastructure]` added to the enum list.**
+3. **The user will set the installer configuration for CPU partitioning to AllNodes, `cpuPartitioning: AllNodes`.**
-1. The user runs the installer to create the standard manifests, adds their extra manifests from steps 2, then creates the cluster.
+4. The user runs the installer to create the standard manifests, adds their extra manifests from steps 2, then creates the cluster.
-1. **NTO will generate the machine config manifests and apply them.**
+5. **NTO will generate the machine config manifests and apply them.**
-1. The kubelet starts up and finds the configuration file enabling the new feature.
+6. The kubelet starts up and finds the configuration file enabling the new feature.
-1. The kubelet advertises `management.workload.openshift.io/cores` extended
+7. The kubelet advertises `management.workload.openshift.io/cores` extended
    resources on the node based on the number of CPUs in the host.
-1. The kubelet reads static pod definitions.
+8. The kubelet reads static pod definitions.
 It replaces the `cpu` requests with `management.workload.openshift.io/cores` requests of the same value and adds the `resources.workload.openshift.io/{container-name}: {"cpushares": 400}` annotations for CRI-O with the same values.
-1. Something schedules a regular pod with the `target.workload.openshift.io/management` annotation in a namespace with the `workload.openshift.io/allowed: management` annotation.
+9. Something schedules a regular pod with the `target.workload.openshift.io/management` annotation in a namespace with the `workload.openshift.io/allowed: management` annotation.
-1. The admission hook modifies the pod, replacing the CPU requests with `management.workload.openshift.io/cores` requests and adding the `resources.workload.openshift.io/{container-name}: {"cpushares": 400}` annotations for CRI-O.
+10. The admission hook modifies the pod, replacing the CPU requests with `management.workload.openshift.io/cores` requests and adding the `resources.workload.openshift.io/{container-name}: {"cpushares": 400}` annotations for CRI-O.
-1. The scheduler sees the new pod and finds available `management.workload.openshift.io/cores` resources on the node.
+11. The scheduler sees the new pod and finds available `management.workload.openshift.io/cores` resources on the node.
 The scheduler places the pod on the node.
-1. Repeat steps 8-10 until all pods are running.
+12. Repeat steps 8-10 until all pods are running.
-1. Cluster deployment comes up with management components constrained to subset of available CPUs.
+13. Cluster deployment comes up with management components constrained to subset of available CPUs.

 ##### Partition Resize workflow